 Nobody responds.
-To fill the hole, Lupinda shunts her chair in then produces from her handbag a coffee table book of family photos her kids have had printed at Harvey Norman.
-We pass it around and remark on how thoughtful the photobook was and how good Lupinda’s boys are to send exquisite gifts home from Macau whenever they’re there on business and the conversation surges over us and washes Meesha away.
+To fill the hole, Lupinda produces from her handbag a coffee table book of family photos her kids have had printed at Harvey Norman on Colombo Street South.
+We pass it around and remark on how thoughtful the photobook was and how good Lupinda’s boys are to send exquisite gifts home from Macau whenever they’re there on business.
+The conversation surges over us and washes Meesha away.

-Tonight is chilly enough to warrant slippers, a hot water bottle and a blanket – not to mention a steaming cup of Lady Pārsa chay.
-It’s deep into autumn.
-The coolth is ideal for viewing something exotic on the telly before a burying oneself in bed – if we could get this damn blasted Netflix thingamajig to behave itself.
+This Canterbury winter night is chilly enough to warrant slippers, a hot water bottle and a blanket – not to mention a steaming cup of Lady Pārsa chai.
+The cool is ideal for viewing something exotic on the telly before burying oneself in bed – if we could get this damn blasted Netflix thingamajig to behave itself.

-While my Davoudy-am hectors the television, I retreat out of the warm lounge into the black, promising Davoud I’ll telephone the cable expert from the Yellow Pages.
+While my Davoudy-am hectors the television, I step out of the warm lounge and into the black, promising Davoud I’ll telephone the cable expert from the Yellow Pages.
 Instead, behind the closed laundry door, I dial our Meesha in the dark.
-I’m ecstatic to hear the ever-sardonic sneer of her voice.
-I’m also surprised she’s retained the same number – she does have a habit of changing her phone number monthly.
+When I hear her voice, my stomach settles.
+I’m surprised she’s retained the same number – she does have a habit of changing her phone number monthly.
 There are strange honkings and beeps and zooming around her.
 She says she’ll pop round and sort out Netflix for us and with a generous discount on her fee.

 I return to the couch with a secret smile and let Davoud know someone will be here shortly.

 Our Meesha is soon hovering on the street in a car full of friends.
-They have hoods and caps concealing their faces.
+They have hoods and caps darkening their faces.
 Shy, I expect.